Many free Microsoft Word alternatives are available now, so you have plenty of choices.

 If you are a writing minimalist and hate distractions when you write, it could be a good choice for you.

-Calmly Writer is a browser-based app, and there is a Chrome extension available.
+Calmly Writer is a browser-based app with a Chrome extension available.

 6. Zoho Writer